 In the event of oversubscription, a waiting list will be maintained, ranked according to the criteria set out above.
+Parents must confirm if they wish their child's name to be placed on the waiting list.
+This will not happen automatically.

 Applicants will join the waiting list according to these criteria regardless of the order in which the application is received.
 When a place becomes available, it will be allocated to the child at the top of the waiting list.